Canada faces a critical moment as it contends with economic and social pressures.

 Emotional Regulation Skills are in Huge Demand

-Understanding emotional regulation of each individual empowers your employees to handle difficult encounters constructively, ultimately benefiting both their personal lives and their professional interactions.
+Understanding emotional regulation empowers your employees to handle difficult encounters constructively, ultimately benefiting both their personal lives and their professional interactions.

 Notice that I am not suggesting suppressing the feelings behind artificial “politeness” which is often the case in Canada, but helping people understand “what is in it for them” when it comes to emotional health.